CrucibleMC/Grimoire-Mixins-1.7.10/README.md

 # Grimoire-Mixins!

+## Archive

+There are several types of Mixin on 1.7.10.
+Grimoire is one of them!

+I have decided to archive this project because MANY (at least almost every main fix) of this project is already inserted on the GTNH fixes.

+My suggestion is for you to use GTNH's mods on 1.7.10!

 ### Disclaimer!

 _Maybe, in a distante future someone merge this into a single mod, i am not the one that will do that!_